 Figure out if all the phone calls you answer show up on your phone bill.
 If the phone call is documented on your phone bill statement, very good.
 If for example a missed or unanswered phone call does NOT show up on your phone bill, is there some type of “missed call” log you can photo showing the call?
 Most smart-phones have call logs that show the date and time of missed calls including the number that showed up on your Caller ID.
 You can photograph these call logs.
 It can be good to screenshot your phone’s call log even for the calls you answered.

 Also, if you are going to sue a telemarketer, make some notes about what was and was not said during the phone call.
 Make these notes as soon after the call as possible when the matter is fresh in your memory, and save these notes.
-Almost all automated telemarketing calls are recorded by the call-centers.
-If a particular phone conversation is damning for the telemarketer – if for example, the recording would show that they never adequately identified themselves or that they gave you false information at first, another thing you can count on when you sue them is they will deny the recording exists or they will delay producing it for as long as the Court tolerates.
-You want to be able to give a good description of the conversation yourself.
+You want to be able to give a good description of the conversation.
 Being able to refer to notes you made, and being able to say you made the notes shortly after the phone call when the matter was fresh in your memory, can be very persuasive.

 Fifth, Call-Childress at 505-433-9823

-If you are fed up with commercial activity that invades even your home and private life uninvited, such as telemarketers who ignore the National Do-Not-Call Registry, Call-Childress at 505-433-9823.
+If you live in New Mexico and are fed up with commercial activity that invades even your home and private life uninvited, such as telemarketers who ignore the National Do-Not-Call Registry, Call-Childress at 505-433-9823.
 I SUE TELEMARKETERS.